Temple Shalom Refugee Humanitarian Project

 An opportunity to merge a mindfulness meditation practice with Shabbat.

 Seeking Shabbat – February 11 at 8:45 a.m.

 We explore the meaning of Sabbath in our lives and in today’s world through texts, both modern and classical.

-Temple Shalom named as a “Partner Congregation” in the Ruderman Synagogue Inclusion Project
+Temple Shalom named “Partner Congregation” in Ruderman Synagogue Inclusion Project

 Temple Shalom is a Partner Congregation with the Ruderman Synagogue Inclusion Project (RSIP).
 With a clear vision for Inclusion of people with disabilities in religious education and congregational life, Temple Shalom will be a home for all.